immpeccable/immpeccable/README.md

 - 🐝 Swarm Intelligence

 ## 📫 Contact Me
-You can find me on [LinkedIn](https://www.linkedin.com/in/tunahan-dundar/) or [Twitter](https://twitter.com/thlikelymdiorum/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/tunahan-dundar/).
 You can also check out my personal website at [here](https://tunahan-dundar.netlify.app/).
 Let's connect and talk about software development!

 <!--
 **immpeccable/immpeccable** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.